tom-smith-okta/nginx-oss-lua/readme.md

 # dockerfile for nginx lua

-This repo builds an nginx server on ubuntu xenial with lua modules enabled.
+This repo builds an nginx server with lua support on ubuntu xenial.

 To build:
 `docker build -t nginx-oss-lua .`